tanducmai/myportfolio/content/posts/database-conceptual-design.md

 1. **One-to-One** (`1:1`)

 - Every object is associated with at most one of the other object.
+- When we see this relationship, we need to put either of the PKs into the other table as a FK.
+  - It does not matter which way it goes.

 ![One-to-One Multiplicity](/images/database-conceptual-design/one-to-one-1.png)
 ![One-to-One Multiplicity](/images/database-conceptual-design/one-to-one-2.png)